From Supermarket Cashier to Coder

 September 20, 2017 | Express Scripts

-Gail F. is an associate programmer analyst supporting the supporting the Specialty team as they transition to newer architecture.
+Gail F. is an associate programmer analyst supporting the Specialty team as they transition to newer architecture.

 One year ago, I was a supermarket cashier with a bachelor’s degree in English, taking software development classes at a local community college.
-Today, I’m a programmer for Express Scripts – a Fortune 22 company.
+Today, I’m a programmer for Express Scripts – an industry-leading company.
 How did I make such a career jump?
 With a lot of help from an organization called LaunchCode, an educational nonprofit that provides learning resources and job opportunities to students in the technology field at zero charge.

 After hearing about LaunchCode on the radio, my mom suggested I sign up.
 Thinking the organization strictly connected technology related employers with potential candidates, I brushed it aside.
 After all, I was still a long ways off from earning my associate’s degree in software development.
 But then, I discovered that LaunchCode taught a Python class.
 I knew a little bit about Python and thought it was a good language for beginning developers to learn.
 After doing more digging I discovered the class also taught Web essentials.
 Safe to say, I was hooked.

 I applied to LaunchCode in the spring of 2016 and passed the screening tests, which determine an applicant’s aptitude and problem-solving ability, not computer knowledge.
 In July 2016, I officially enrolled in LaunchCode’s coding class, which was provided at no charge and came with a bonus: I earned 12 credit hours at my local community college.
 This helped me stay on track to earn my degree.
 (Thanks to the training LaunchCode provided, I don’t need a degree to be a strong performer in my current role with Express Scripts, but I like to learn and finish what I start.)